bruth/pubsub/README.md

 Unsubscribing
 -------------
-When a subscription occurs, a ``sid`` (subscription ID) is returned which can be used to reference the subscriber in the future.
-That ``sid`` can be passed in to temporarily unsubscribe (or fully remove) the subscriber.
+When a subscription occurs, a subscriber ID is returned which can be used to reference the subscriber in the future.
+The ``sid`` can be passed in to temporarily unsubscribe (or completely remove) the subscriber.

 ```javascript
 var hub = new PubSub;